One Risk Down, Another Up: Cross-Risk Interactions Induced by LLM Defenses: Neuron-Level Risk Mechanism Analysis

 \subsection{Attributing Risk-Specific Neurons}

-Similar to previous works~\cite{geva2020transformer,geva2022transformer}, we view feed-forward networks (FFNs) in Transformer as key-value memories.
-We hypothesize that risk-specific information—such as toxicity, bias, or private content—is encoded in FFNs memories and expressed through a set of dedicated neurons, which we refer to as \textit{risk-specific neurons}.
-Formally, we denote by $n^l_k$ the $k$-th intermediate neuron in the $l$-th FFN layer.
+As introduced in ~\autoref{sec:transformer}, neurons in the intermediate layer of FFNs have been shown to encode diverse interpretable features.
+We hypothesize that risk-specific features—such as toxicity, bias, or private content—are encoded in FFNs memories and expressed through a set of dedicated neurons, which we refer to as risk-specific neurons.
 In this part, we aim to attribute which neurons are primarily responsible for producing risk-relevant outputs in LLMs.
-Inspired by recent works~\cite{dai2021knowledge,wu2023depn}, we achieve this by leveraging a risk attribution method based on integrated gradients~\cite{sundararajan2017axiomatic}, which estimates each neuron's contribution to risk-relevant output.
+Inspired by recent works~\cite{dai2021knowledge,wu2023depn}, we propose a risk attribution method based on integrated gradients~\cite{sundararajan2017axiomatic}, which estimates each neuron's contribution to risk-relevant output.

-Let \( T = \{X, Y\} \) be a prompt-output tuple, where \( X \) is the input prompt and \( Y = \{y_1, y_2, \ldots, y_n\} \) is the target output sequence containing risk-sensitive information.
-The likelihood of the model generating the output sequence is defined as:
+The risk attribution score of each neuron to be evaluated is denoted as $\mathrm{Attr}(n_i^l)$, where $n_i^l$ represents the intermediate neuron at the $i$-th position in the $l$-th FFN layer of the LLM.
+Given a risk-related prompt--response pair, where the prompt $x$ is the malicious query and response $y^{\ast}$ contains risk-sensitive information.
+Initially, we take the prompt as input, record the activation value of each neuron and denote it as ${\bar{\boldsymbol{v}}}_i^l$.
+To calculate the risk attribution score $\mathrm{Attr}(n_i^l)$, we gradually change the activation value of a neuron $n_i^l$ from $0$ to its original value ${\bar{\boldsymbol{v}}}_i^l$.
+At the same time, the output probability of the model changes accordingly.
+We calculate the probability of the risk-relevant output predicted by the language model, denoted as:

-where \( w_k^l \) denote the activation value of the \(k\)-th intermediate neuron in the \(l\)-th FFN layer.
+where $y^{\ast}$ denotes the risk-relevant output; $\boldsymbol{v}_i^l$ is the activation value of the neuron $n_i^l$.
+We integrate the gradient of the probability during this process as the neuron's risk attribution score, as follows:

-To estimate the contribution of neuron \( w_k^l \) to the risk-sensitive output, we gradually change \( w_k^l \) from 0 to its original value \( \bar{w}_k^l \).
-We then integrate the gradients of the model's output probability along this trajectory: